Altinity/clickhouse-rpm-install/README.md

 sudo yum list 'clickhouse*'
 ```

-ClickHouse packages should be listed, something like this:
+ClickHouse packages should be listed as available, something like this:
 ``` bash
 Available Packages
 clickhouse-client.x86_64        1.1.54276-3.el7 altinity_clickhouse